-The Valdinievole is a part of Tuscany extending from the lower banks of the Arno and eventually reaching the northern Appennines.
+Valdinievole is an area of Tuscany that extends from the lower banks of the Arno river and eventually reaching the northern Appennines.
 Its strategic geographic position has helped make it a center of natural beauty and magnificence across the entire region.
-The landscape is varied in terms of its morphology and characteristics: it’s a territory of history, art and nature, dense in medieval villages and castles that rise like jewels in the green hills, which blossom with fruits and flowers across all the seasons.
+The landscape is varied in terms of its morphology and characteristics: it’s a territory of history, art and nature, dense in medieval villages and castles that rise like jewels in the green hills, which blossom with fruits and flowers.

 Leonardo da Vinci and Pinocchio are, fittingly, the key reference points for this entire tourism area, which includes the towns of Uzzano, Ponte Buggianese, Pieve a Nievole, Pescia, Montecatini Terme, Monsummano Terme, Massa and Cozzile, Lamporecchio and Larciano, Chiesina Uzzanese and Buggiano.